Mesutssmn/Mesutssmn/README.md

 As I continue to pursue my goals, I am eager to learn, to grow, and to contribute to the world in meaningful ways.
 I am excited about the future and all of the possibilities that lie ahead, and I look forward to making the most of every opportunity that comes my way.

-- 👀 I’m interested in Data Science and Deep Learning Science.
+- 👀 I’m interested in Data Science and Deep Learning.

 - 🌱 I’m currently learning OpenCV, YOLO etc.